 Onshape requires HTTPS for all services, including our public website and our community forum.
 We regularly audit the details of our implementation: the certificates we serve, the certificate authorities we use, and the ciphers we support.
 We use automated tools to test our live servers for susceptibility to new and existing SSL/TLS vulnerabilities.
 We use HSTS to ensure browsers interact with Onshape only over HTTPS.

 All Onshape documents are saved on encrypted storage with AES-256.
-All communication between our internal compute servers and the internal databases holding your Onshape documents uses SSL/TLS.
+All communication between our internal compute servers and the internal databases holding your Onshape documents uses TLS v1.2.
 We block weak cipher suites and prioritize stronger ones for communication between your client and our service.
 We only utilize very strong cipher suites between our internal servers.

 Onshape never stores customer passwords in the clear.
 We use strong, one-way, cryptographic hash functions so that even if our internal password storage is compromised, the original passwords cannot be recovered.